 DIVERSITY

-We are proud to be the only certified minority and female owned firm representing institutional investors.
+We are proud to be a nationally certified woman- and minority-owned firm representing institutional investors.
 We have a strong commitment to maintaining a diverse workplace.

 QUALITY

 Our litigation philosophy emphasizes merits, not numbers.
 Our emphasis is on conducting detailed research and case evaluation before filing.

 EFFICIENCY